 A proper way to relish and take a break into a calm and lively lake Phewa in your Pokhara visit.
-A lake with diverse aquatic ecosystem and crystal clear water, you will be gain the peace of mind here.
-Similarly, in a clear day you can see the magnificent reflection of mount Annapurna and mount fishtail clear in the surface of the lake.
-In a small island inside this lake is a sacred Hindu temple of Tal Barahi.
+A lake with a diverse aquatic ecosystem and crystal clear water, you will gain peace of mind here.
+Similarly, on a clear day, you can see the magnificent reflection of Mount Annapurna and Mount Fishtail on the surface of the lake.
+On a small island inside this lake is the sacred Hindu temple of Tal Barahi.

 3. Tal Barahi Temple

 Situated in the middle of a beautiful Phewa lake in the lap of the Himalayas is the Hindu Temple of Tal Barahi.
 A Temple of goddess Durga, the goddess of power and the protector.
-Pilgrims from the whole nation converge into this place to offer their prayers and offerings to the goddess here.
+Pilgrims from the whole nation converge in this place to offer their prayers and offerings to the goddess here.
 This temple was built by King Kulmandhan Shah, the first shah king of Kaski and a devotee of goddess Durga in 1864.
 The main temple is a beautiful two-story pagoda with the Statue of Durga and many different Hindu gods.
-You have a section here from where you can feed the fishes of Phewa lake.
-A visit here is an opportunity to get the knowledge of the Hindu culture and tradition from a close distance.
+You have a section here where you can feed the fish of Phewa Lake.
+A visit here is an opportunity to get knowledge of the Hindu culture and tradition from a close distance.

 4. Old Pokhara

 Pokhara has undoubtedly developed into a beautiful metropolitan city, but there are still some places here packed with rich cultural and historical importance.
 As being famous for natural beauty and adventure sports this city has an ancient jewel of architecture too.
-Walk in the streets of Bhairab Tole where there is a 200 years old temple dedicated to Lord Bhimsen.
+Walk in the streets of Bhairab Tole where there is a 200-year-old temple dedicated to Lord Bhimsen.
 Visit the local markets here and contrast the lifestyle of the people here with the ones in the city.
 Similarly, observe the immense Newari culture here.
-The Old towns of Pokhara give you the insights of this beautiful place before Modernization hit this place.
+The Old towns of Pokhara give you insights into this beautiful place before Modernization hit this place.

 5. International Mountain Museum

-Opened in 1990 the International mountain museum provides you the records and descriptions of history, development, evolution, and achievements in the field of Mountaineering.
+Opened in 1990 the International Mountain Museum provides you the records and descriptions of history, development, evolution, and achievements in the field of Mountaineering.
 It has a collection of artifacts and souvenirs from the summit around the world.
 We can also study the lifestyle and culture of the people living in the mountains here.
-Similarly, one can also get information about the peaks from other different nations too.
-This museum holds the stories, gears, keepsakes of hundreds of mountaineers around the world.
-A place to get yourself pump and moving with motivation is this Museum, and you will have a unique experience here.
+Similarly, one can also get information about the peaks from other different nations.
+This museum holds the stories, gears, and keepsakes of hundreds of mountaineers around the world.
+A place to get yourself pumped and moving with motivation is this Museum, and you will have a unique experience here.

 6. Davis Fall

-One of the most visited place in Pokhara, Davis fall is a narrow underground Waterfall tunneling through the city of Pokhara.
+One of the most visited places in Pokhara, Davis Falls is a narrow underground Waterfall tunneling through the city of Pokhara.
 Patale Chango as called by the local people is a sight to enjoy in your visit to Pokhara.
 Rich with Natural and photographic beauty this place as the colossal Fall makes its way through the rocks and stones of the ground.
-The name Davis fall has a story of its own.
-A Swiss couple by the name Davi were swimming in the spot when the wife drowned into the sinkhole of the fall.
-The people found her body after three days of tracking and with requests from Davi the people renamed the fall as Davis fall.
-As tragic this story might sound you can’t deny the beauty of the waterfall there.
+The name Davis Fall has a story of its own.
+A Swiss couple by the name of Davi was swimming in the spot when the wife drowned in the sinkhole of the fall.
+The people found her body after three days of tracking and with requests from Davi, the people renamed the fall as Davis fall.
+As tragic as this story might sound you can’t deny the beauty of the waterfall there.

 7. Gupteshwor Mahadev Cave